moinulhossainmahim/oop-with-php/README.md

 **Location:** `concepts/traits/`

-Traits provide a mechanism for horizontal code reuse in PHP.
-They allow you to share methods across multiple classes without using inheritance.
+A Trait is a mechanism for code reuse in single inheritance languages like PHP.
+It allows you to inject reusable methods into multiple unrelated classes without using inheritance.

+**Why Traits Exist (The Real Problem They Solve)**

+PHP supports single inheritance — a class can only extend one parent class.
+But what if you want to reuse logic across multiple unrelated classes?

+For example:
+- You want to reuse a `log()` method in multiple classes (User, Product, Order)
+- You don't want them all to extend a BaseLogger class (that would be wrong semantically)

+Some people refer to traits as **"like an automatic CTRL+C/CTRL+V for your classes"**.
+You specify some methods in a trait and "import" them into your class.
+It will make your code behave like the methods were written inside your class.

 **Key Characteristics:**
 - Can be used by multiple classes
 - Provides actual method implementations
 - Helps avoid limitations of single inheritance
 - Ideal for cross-cutting concerns
+- Can have properties and method implementations
+- Supports code reuse and composition

 **Files:**
 - `ApiResponse.php` - API response formatting trait for controllers